Santiago Ramón y Cajal

 Life

 Santiago Ramón y Cajal was born in Petilla de Aragon in Navarra, Spain, as the son of a doctor.
 Though he was talented artistically, he chose to study medicine at the University of Zaragoza, where his father lectured in Applied Anatomy.
-After serving as an army medic, Cajal received his PhD in Madrid in 1877 and became a professor of anatomy at the University of Valencia in 1883.
+After serving as an army medic, Ramón y Cajal received his PhD in Madrid in 1877 and became a professor of anatomy at the University of Valencia in 1883.
 He also held professorships at universities in Barcelona and Madrid as well as serving as Director of the Zaragoza Museum.
-Cajal was married with seven children.
+Ramón y Cajal was married with seven children.

 Work

 Our bodies are controlled by the interaction between the brain and the nervous system, which extends throughout the body.
 Camillo Golgi's discovery in the 1870s that nerve cells could be colored using silver nitrate opened up new opportunities for their study.
-Cajal began using this method in 1887 and achieved many groundbreaking results in the years that followed.
+Ramón y Cajal began using this method in 1887 and achieved many groundbreaking results in the years that followed.
 This included proving that each nerve cell is an independent entity and nerve synapses transfer nerve impulses from one cell to another.

 Nobel Prizes and laureates

-Eleven laureates were awarded a Nobel Prize in 2023, for achievements that have conferred the greatest benefit to humankind.
-Their work and discoveries range from effective mRNA vaccines and attosecond physics to fighting against the oppression of women.
+Six prizes were awarded for achievements that have conferred the greatest benefit to humankind.
+The 12 laureates' work and discoveries range from proteins' structures and machine learning to fighting for a world free of nuclear weapons.

 See them all presented here.